MiguelABoni/pokedex/README.md

 ## STEPS

-- Implement pagination on the list (show 10 items per page).
+- Implement pagination on the list (show 10 items per page)
-- Display a character details when click on a character item.
+- Display a character details when click on a character item
 - Error handling

 ## COMANDS